 - Pending Admin approval.
 When this option is selected, learners are able to self-enroll in the course, but the Superadmin (or Power User with granted permissions) has to manually approve the enrollment.
 Once this option is selected, the course waiting list is automatically enabled, and learners are placed on the course waiting list till approval.
 When a course is on sale, the admin approval is not taken into consideration: users will be able to self-enroll freely.
 This prevents users from purchasing courses without being able to access their purchases.

-- Free self-enrollment.
+- Self-enrollment.
 If self-enrollments are free, users can self-enroll in the course directly from the course catalog.

 Maximum Enrollment Quota